TakaneP/Dlab/Lab5/README.md

-Goal1: Design a circuit to implement the sieve algorithm
+Goal1: Design a circuit to implement the sieve algorithm which can find the prime numbers.

 Goal2: Once all primes between 0 and 1023 are found, the LCD will start to display prime numbers in the following format: